A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{CD-Testing}, we first describe the problem setup and the motivation for the proposed testing framework.
-We then introduce our proposed testing procedure and the mixture density networks to learn the conditional generator.
-Section \ref{CDET_Perm} introduces the proposed generative permutation-based conditional distribution equality test (GP-CDET).
-We also establish the statistical inference minimax lower bound for the testing problem, and demonstrate that GP-CDET and its modification can exactly or nearly achieve this lower bound under certain conditions.
-In Section \ref{CDET_CA}, we introduce the generative classification accuracy-based conditional distribution equality test (GCA-CDET) and prove its testing consistency.
-In Section \ref{new_tech_res}, we present some new technical results and show how to mitigate the curse of dimensionality of covariates in learning the conditional generator.
+We then introduce our proposed testing procedure.
+Section \ref{specific_test} introduce the mixture density networks to learn the conditional generator and the generative classification accuracy-based conditional distribution equality test (GCA-CDET).
+In Section \ref{theory}, we derive the convergence rate for the estimated conditional generator and prove the testing consistency of GCA-CDET under proper conditions.
 In Section \ref{sec:simu}, we conduct simulation studies, and in Section \ref{sec:data}, we conduct real data analysis on two datasets.
 A few concluding remarks and discussions are given in Section \ref{Discussion}.